What skin care products should I use?

 Supplement this routine with one or two low cost laser procedures per year.
 These lasers include pico laser or Clear & Brilliant fractional laser resurfacing.
 Tighten with Ultherapy or Tempsure.

-Book a consultation with my dermal therapists or nurses at Clinic Cutis for a guide.
+Book a consultation with my dermal therapists or nurses at Clinic Dermatology for a guide.

 What is the best way to reduce wrinkles?

-An effective way to reduce wrinkles is simple muscle relaxants injections.
+An effective way to reduce wrinkles is simple anti-wrinkle injections.
 Laser resurfacing & Tixel can also reduce wrinkles, especially around the eyes.

 Skin care is important to prevent wrinkles, but to date, there is no effective anti-wrinkle cream (retinol & AHAs can marginally improve very fine wrinkles).